sinskiy/madwriters.sinskiy.website/src/content/blog/ui-frameworks-output-size.md

 # Conclusion

-Whoa, Svelte is the star of this comparison!
+Well, Svelte is the star of this comparison!

 Not only does Svelte produce significantly smaller build sizes compared to other frameworks, but its output also compressed exceptionally well with gzip.
 While gzip typically reduced file sizes by ~5x for other frameworks, **Svelte's output was reduced by ~10x** _(initially, I chose not to include gzipped results because I assumed compression ratios would be similar across frameworks)_